 2012: Britrock forms

-An informal grouping is created when the current chair moved from ETH Zurich to take up a post at the University of Portsmouth.
+An informal "rock deformation network" grouping is created when the current chair returned from ETH Zurich to the UK, to share and discuss matters of mutual interest.

-An informal grouping is created when the current chair moved from ETH Zurich to take up a post at the University of Portsmouth.
+An informal "rock deformation network" grouping is created when the current chair returned from ETH Zurich to the UK, to share and discuss matters of mutual interest.

-Running the 11th EURO-conference has the benefit that the generated surplus puts the group on a positive finacial footing, overseen by a formal tie-up with the Tectonic Studies Group, a special interest group of the Geological Society of London.
-See the 'projects' tab to learn more.
+The 11th EURO-conference generated a surplus, putting the group on a positive finacial footing, overseen by a formal tie-up with the Tectonic Studies Group, a special interest group of the Geological Society of London.

 Currently our main program is to support the Implementation Phase of the European Plate Observing System (EPOS) via Work Package 16: multi-scale laboratories.
 See the 'projects' tab to learn more.